OpenEvalProject/evals/manuscripts/elife-27167/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/27167/elife-27167-fig6-v2.jpg)

 **Figure 6.:** The number of sequenced populations with a de novo mutation in each multi-hit gene, for each environment and founder KRE33 identity.
 Genes are organized by functional groups.
-For mutual information metrics, see Figure 6—source data 1.10.7554/eLife.27167.011Figure 6—source data 1.KRE33 allele, the evolution environment, and the genotype.
+For mutual information metrics, see Figure 6—source data 1.

 The gene with the second-largest number of identified de novo mutations was KRE33: 31 independent sequenced populations acquired a mutation in this gene (a total of 12% of our 254 sequenced lines; Figure 6).
 All 31 of these populations are descended from founders that had the less-fit RM allele at the QTL containing the KRE33 gene (i.e. the same QTL that we identified above as affecting adaptability; Figure 6).
 This observation suggests that genetic variation in the KRE33 gene itself might have caused the observed variation in adaptability.
 Since the Kre33 protein is a member of the 90 s preribosomal pathway, we reasoned that the deleterious effect of the RM allele could potentially be compensated not only by mutations in KRE33 itself, but also by mutations in genes that code for other members of the ribosome biogenesis pathway.
 Consistent with this hypothesis, we found 108 putatively functional mutations in our sequenced lines in 10 genes (including KRE33) that were categorized as belonging to this pathway, all of which arose in descendants of founders that carry the RM allele at the KRE33 locus (Figure 6).
 Thus, compensation for the deleterious effect of the RM allele in the KRE33 gene is likely one of the strongest targets of selection in our experiment, and it likely contributes to the increased adaptability of the founders which carry the RM version of KRE33.